 To remember the six distortions, think of the mnemonic "Tired Children Hate Folding Clothes Tonight."
 The first letter of each word will help you recall trigger bands, cylindrical distortions, herniated trigger points, folding distortions, continuum distortions, and tectonic fixations.

 Trigger Bands are the most common fascial distortion and are caused by the wrinkling of linear-arranged fascia or from tugging along the path of the fascial band.
 This distortion is typically due to repetitive injuries and results in burning and pulling pain.

 Cylindrical Distortions are loops of fascia that arise in non-jointed areas from simultaneous twisting and rotational forces.
-These result in whacky symptoms including tingling, numbness, and migratory pain that constantly changes location.
+These result in wacky symptoms, including tingling, numbness, and migratory pain that constantly changes location.

 Herniated Trigger Points are pathological herniations of tissue that break between a fascial plane and result in deep, achy, localized, symptomatic pain.

-Tectonic Fixations are physiological rearrangements of overlapping fascia that causes it to become stiff and fixated to one location.
-This results in decreased glide and range of motion.
+Tectonic Fixations are physiological rearrangements of overlapping fascia that cause it to become stiff and fixated to one location.
+This distortion results in decreased glide and range of motion.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.

 Unforgettable characters with concise but impactful videos (2-4 min each)